Seniatical/Mecha-Karen/README.md

 I use the the Discord.py library to make this bot.
 All files i have imported and created by myself will be put here!

-Join the Server as this is the best way of contacting me. https://discord.gg/Q5mFhUM
+Join the Server as this is the best way of contacting me.

+https://discord.gg/Q5mFhUM

+The next update will be the final version of Mecha Karen!